Niche Baltimore Museums You Should Put on Your List

 B&O Railroad Museum

 You don’t need to be a train aficionado to appreciate a full-sized locomotive up close.
 Housed inside the original, historic roundhouse building, the B&O Railroad Museum pays homage to Baltimore as the birthplace of our country’s rail system with nearly 200 pieces of locomotive and rolling stock.
-Inside, you can climb aboard cast iron steam engines, take a short trip along the Mile One Express, or watch the elaborate model trains tour the tracks in the outdoor courtyard.
+Inside, you can climb aboard cast iron steam engines, take a short trip along the Mile One Express or watch the elaborate model trains tour the tracks in the outdoor courtyard.
+You can also learn about the museum’s role in helping freedom seekers escape to the north as a spot on the Underground Railroad, a recognition that the B&O officially received from the National Park Service in 2021.

 Baltimore Civil War Museum at President Street Station